Yam Kim-fai: Patriarch Quality

 Loong represented Yam on stage as Jia Baoyu to live audience and TVB broadcast afterwards in the 1980 gathering (省港紅伶大會串), the first since 1949, of the Who's Who (noteworthy and influential) in Cantonese opera from Guangdong and Hong Kong.
 Loong was also front and center off stage on behalf of Yam to greet senior members including but not limited to Hung Sin Nui, Leung Sing Bor and Ho Fei Fan.
-Leung and Ho both passed away within a year since the group photograph for such occasion.
+Leung and Ho both died within a year since the group photograph for such occasion.
 (Loong actually had Ho's former costume helpers on staff since mid-1970s for her SE Asia tour while Ho's only noteworthy apprentice (李揚聲) has not been active in Hong Kong.
 That is, Ho had no successor with him although Hung brought along one student in 1980.)

 Yam took Loong under her wings just like many Cantonese opera masters did/does.
 Sit Gok Sin picked a young lad and groomed Lam Kar Sing who also picked a young lad very late in life.
 Sit and Lam both had veteran performers hanging around for decades to borrow their fame throughout their life.
 Rather than beating a dead horse, Sit and Lam each only spent their last six years to make sure their AAA continue to shine on stage.
 It has been beyond connections and history, family or otherwise.
 Master, growing up tough, passed the test of the Shaolin Wooden Men Alley (打木人行出身) like Yam did, knows too well what it takes.
 As patriarch, the breadwinner, the successful transfer of their AAA goes hand in hand with their status for history books.
 Masters brand the successors' troupes in their own images to reflect their approvals.
 None of them wanted their names soiled in the hands of unfit but well-connected veteran performers.